aliakh/demo-java-reflection/article1.md

 ```

-The third subgroup of these methods is for casting one type to another type:
+The third subgroup of these methods is for _casting one type to another type_:

 * `T cast(Object obj)` - casts the specified `Object` parameter to the type represented by this `Class` object
 * `<U> Class<? extends U> asSubclass(Class<U> cls)` - casts this `Class` object to a subclass of the class represented by the specified `Class` parameter

->The `cast` method is the runtime equivalent of the compile-time _cast operator_.
+>The `cast` method is the runtime equivalent of the compile-time _cast_ operator.

 ```